mape/node-prowl/README.md

     });

 ## Todo:
-Fix callback with information from Prowl server.
+* Fix callback with information from Prowl server.
+* Fix exceptions for flush and emit on undefined.